 Yvonne Yen Liu

-Yvonne is based in Los Angeles, California, where the sun smiles on her every day.
+Yvonne is the co-founder and research director at Solidarity Research Center.
+She is based in Los Angeles, California, where the sun smiles on her every day.
 Although a native of NYC, she and the city have broken up and went their separate ways.
 She is a practitioner of research justice with over 15 years of being a nerd for racial and social justice organizations.
-She has a BA in cultural anthropology from Columbia University and a MA degree in sociology from the CUNY Graduate Center, where she pursued a PhD.
-Yvonne serves on the boards of the U.S. Solidarity Economy Network and Data Commons Cooperative, and she is a member of the steering committee of the California Asset Building Coalition.
+Yvonne serves on the boards of the U.S. Solidarity Economy Network and Data Commons Cooperative, and the steering committee of the California Asset Building Coalition.
 She is the 2018 Activist-in-Residence Fellow at the UCLA Asian American Studies Center.
+Yvonne has a BA in cultural anthropology from Columbia University and a MA in sociology from the CUNY Graduate Center, where she pursued a PhD.